letolabs/freeyourself/README.md

 * Fork Free Your Self on github
 * Modify the _config.yml file and put in your information.
 Only donation methods that you configure will show up on your Free Your Self website.
-* Modify the HTML/Javascript/etc in index.html to tell the world what you do and how to donate.
+* Modify the HTML/Javascript/etc in _includes/main.html to tell the world what you do and how to donate.
 * Commit your changes and push the new commit to your fork.
-* Your new Free Your Self website will show up at https://USER.github.com/freeyourself .
+* Your new Free Your Self website will show up at https://USER.github.com/freeyourself where USER is your Github username.

 It will take about 10 minutes for it to show up the first time, but after that the website will be updated within a few seconds after each push.